wso2/performance-common/README.md

 #### Running standard server performance tests.

-You can extend `perf-test-common.sh` to run standard server performance tests.
+You shoud extend `perf-test-common.sh` to run standard server performance tests.
 It supports testing with multiple concurrent users, different message sizes, different backend service delays and different heap memory sizes of the target server.

 The script also supports running remote (distributed) JMeter tests and it will also summarize the results for warmup and